The Driving Test

-The Driver & Vehicle Standards Agency (DVSA) are responsible for all UK driving tests.
-Before any UK citizen is able to drive a car on UK public roads they must first hold a valid UK Licence.
+The Driver And Vehicle Standards Agency (DVSA) are responsible for all UK driving tests.
+Before any UK citizen is able to drive a car on UK public roads they must first hold a valid UK licence.

 Before you can learn to drive a car, moped or motorcycle you must apply for a provisional driving licence.
 If you already hold a valid full driving licence and want to learn to drive larger vehicles, minibuses or buses you will need to apply for provisional entitlement for these vehicles.

 You can apply for your first provisional driving licence for a car, moped or motorcycle using the Driver And Vehicle Licensing Agency’s (DVLA) secure and easy to use online service.

 Alternatively you can apply for your provisional driving licence by completing the D1 application form that is available from the DVLA form ordering service or Post Office® branches.
 You will also need to enclose original documentation confirming your identity and a passport style colour photograph.
 Send your completed application and payment to DVLA, Swansea, SA99 1AD or you may be able to use the premium checking service.